 In addition to his work on television, Dr. Hensel is a full Clinical Professor of Medicine at UCLA, Regional Director for Emergent Medical Associates and Chief Medical Officer of Language Access Network, a medical interpretive services company.

 He is also the host of the nationally syndicated call-in radio show, “Take Charge of Your Health with Dr. Bruce.”
 Dr. Hensel is the author of Smart Medicine: How to Prevent Medical Mistakes and Get the Most Out of Your Medical Care, co-creator/co-executive producer of the highly acclaimed, award-winning documentary “The Opposite Sex,” and is credited as one of the founders of the High Ethics and The Internet Committee, which was formed for the protection of privacy and to insure validity of health information on the internet.

-The recipient of numerous awards and honors, Dr. Hensel received a 2010 Los Angeles-area Emmy Award for Best Feature Correspondent and an Edward Kennedy Award for Community Service.
-He has amassed five other individual Emmys, three show Emmys, three Golden Mikes and two Los Angeles Outfest Film Festival Awards.
+The recipient of numerous awards and honors, Dr. Hensel received a 2013 Los Angeles Area Emmy for Oustanding News Feature Reporting and an Edward Kennedy Award for Community Service.
+He has amassed six other individual Emmys, three show Emmys, three Golden Mikes and two Los Angeles Outfest Film Festival Awards.
 The American Heart Association, the American Diabetes Association, the California Medical Association and the City of Los Angeles have also honored him for his outstanding contributions and achievements in health care reporting.